TIRANA, August 8

 Hundreds of prisoners worked in Maliqi marsh, Korca area between 1947- 1952.
 The inmates were divided into three camps in the villages of Vlocisht, Orman-Pojan, and Nishavec.

-The construction of Kucova Air Base started by the Italians in the 30s and it completed between 1948 and 1952 by political prisoners.
+The construction of the Kucova Air Base was started by the Italians in the 30s and it was completed between 1948 and 1952 by political prisoners.
 The labor camp was built in Ura Vajgurore.

 Other works built by prisoners include: